 This has been largely answered in KI NDG’s responses to Questions 1.2, 1.9, 3.1, and 4.1.
 However, it should be noted that the subject NOI, though open and publicly available, was only promoted within the US.
 International input from foreign government agencies and other non-US entities was made possible through organizations such as Kantara that have a significant international membership, and this has enabled them to ‘be involved at the outset’ (i.e. in this phase of NOI’s and workshops).
 However, the NSTIC program should redouble its efforts to promote the existence of the program and the pending commencement of real work to the broader international community, using commercial industry, academic and diplomatic channels.

-In addition, there should be a review, conducted annually, to determine if a significant stakeholder group is not or is under represented.
+In addition, there should be a review, conducted annually, to determine whether any significant stakeholder group is under or over represented.
 If so, the composition of the Steering Group must be adjusted using the same process that initiated the Steering Group, or its successor process.

 4. International